xiaobai-tx/hive-third-functions/README.md

 You can use these statements on hive cli env get detail of function.
 ```
-hive> describe function zodiacCn;
+hive> describe function zodiac_cn;
-zodiacCn(date) - from the input date string or separate month and day arguments, returns the sing of the Zodiac.
+zodiac_cn(date) - from the input date string or separate month and day arguments, returns the sing of the Zodiac.
 ```

 or

 ```
-hive> describe function extended zodiacCn;
+hive> describe function extended zodiac_cn;
-zodiacCn(date) - from the input date string or separate month and day arguments, returns the sing of the Zodiac.
+zodiac_cn(date) - from the input date string or separate month and day arguments, returns the sing of the Zodiac.
 Example:
- > select zodiacCn(date_string) from src;
+ > select zodiac_cn(date_string) from src;
- > select zodiacCn(month, day) from src;
+ > select zodiac_cn(month, day) from src;
 ```

 ### example